-The Education category includes the Cumberland County School system's current expenses, Fayetteville Technical Community College (FTCC) and other education expenses.
+The Education category includes the Cumberland County School system's current expenses and Fayetteville Technical Community College (FTCC).

 Cultural and Recreation - Other

 The Cultural and Recreation category includes communitybuilding services like the Public Libraries and funding for local non-profits through community funding.